SandRidge, Breitburn join wave of energy bankruptcy filings

-(Reuters) - SandRidge Energy Inc and Breitburn Energy Partners LP filed for bankruptcy protection on Monday, the latest in a surge of Chapter 11 filings among U.S. energy producers.
+(Reuters) - SandRidge Energy Inc SDOC.PK and Breitburn Energy Partners LP BBEP.O filed for bankruptcy protection on Monday, the latest in a surge of Chapter 11 filings among U.S. energy producers.

 The biggest U.S. energy price crash in a generation has now pushed more than 60 North American oil and gas producers to seek protection from creditors since early 2015, regulatory filings show.